Claudio-Sjo/rtlsdr-ft8d/wideband_plan.md

 signals placed anywhere in the standard 0-3000 Hz USB audio window (not just the lower ~1300 Hz).

+Current state: DONE and shipped as the default in v0.8.8.
+The wide chain runs at 6400 sps (Nyquist 3200 Hz), usable audio 200..2900 Hz, with the legacy narrow chain available via `make narrowband`.
+The notes below record the original analysis and the phase results.

-Current state (v0.8.7): `mon_cfg.f_max` is capped at 1500 Hz because the whole DSP chain produces a 3200 sps complex baseband stream (Nyquist 1600 Hz) and the FT8 waterfall has `NUM_BIN = 256` bins x 6.25 Hz = 1600 Hz ceiling.
+Original starting point (v0.8.7): `mon_cfg.f_max` was capped at 1500 Hz because the DSP chain produced a 3200 sps complex baseband stream (Nyquist 1600 Hz) and the FT8 waterfall had `NUM_BIN = 256` bins x 6.25 Hz = 1600 Hz ceiling.
 The RTL is tuned to `realfreq + FS4_RATE` (dial at audio 0, USB convention `f_RF = f_dial + f_audio`).

 ---